 Data science is never a detached, purely technical occupation.
 Like everything in life, it has social and political ramifications that should be carefully pondered.

 The base-rate neglect fallacy can also be observed in some discussions surrounding COVID-19 vaccines.
 Some point out that, among people hospitalized for COVID-19, there is a higher number of vaccinated people than unvaccinated.
 They claim that vaccines should be doing more harm than good based on this.

 This argument might look convincing at first sight, but a moment’s reflection shows that it is another form of base-rate neglect but in reverse.
 Now the effect is dominated by the larger population rather than the smaller one.

 This is best illustrated with the following diagram, created by Marc Rumilly.

-For discussion’s sake, suppose we have 15 people hospitalized for COVID-19, 5 unvaccinated, and 10 vaccinated.
+For discussion’s sake, suppose we have 15 people hospitalized for COVID-19, five unvaccinated, and ten vaccinated.
 This is shown on the left part of the diagram.
-On the right, there is the big picture that shows us the base rates.
+There is the big picture on the right that shows us the base rates.
 There are one hundred vaccinated people and just ten unvaccinated ones.
 So, while just 10% of vaccinated people are hospitalized, a whopping 50% of unvaccinated people end up in hospital.
 (These are not actual data, but the reality is close to them, as Rumilly’s analysis shows.)